defund-labs/defund/readme.md

 # Defund
-**defund** is a blockchain that allows investors to invest in diversified, autonomous exchange traded funds.
+**Defund** is a blockchain that allows investors to invest in diversified, autonomous exchange traded funds.

 ## Get started in dev